-Any open source platform by its very nature has code that is entirely free to use or comes with a low monthly or annual fee.
+Any open-source platform by its very nature has code that is entirely free to use or comes with a low monthly or annual fee.
 The main platform will usually have a selection of essential functionality as standard – product management, cart functionality, payment gateway integration and the administration area to operate the whole site.
 They also come with many available functionality addons on a fee-per-module basis or are included within a subscription.
-However some open source platforms charge you a per-transaction fee – so you pay them a small fee for every order you receive.
+However some open-source platforms charge you a per-transaction fee – so you pay them a small fee for every order you receive.

-One ecommerce provider I know charges a low setup and monthly fee, but then starts to ramp up costs as your site grows and you also have to pay a 2.5% transaction fee.
-On the surface this may look extremely cost effective at first, however taken over an 18 month period with increased functionality, hosting and transactional costs – this provider would be charging double that of a bespoke development if sales were to grow substantially.
+One eCommerce provider I know charges a low setup and monthly fee but then starts to ramp up costs as your site grows and you also have to pay a 2.5% transaction fee.
+On the surface this may look extremely cost-effective at first, however, taken over an 18-month period with increased functionality, hosting and transactional costs – this provider would be charging double that of a bespoke development if sales were to grow substantially.

 In the medium to longer-term open source platforms can be expensive.
 Although as a site grows cost grows for both open source and bespoke, the cost of bespoke is much smaller.
 Size for size, the cost of a bespoke platform is probably always going to be smaller long term when you factor in additional charges.
 Importantly, bespoke costs can stay fixed as your sales increase.
 This is extra profit on your bottom line and extra return on investment.
-Clearly, if you take a three year view of your investment then bespoke platforms perform significantly better.
+Clearly, if you take a three-year view of your investment then bespoke platforms perform significantly better.

 Not only is investment better but the value and flexibility of the site is much better.
 Most online retailers will agree with this point.
-A bespoke platform driving a successful online retail business with its own unique, tailor-made proprietary ecommerce facility will always be valued higher than a platform that cannot easily be customised.
+A bespoke platform driving a successful online retail business with its own unique, tailor-made proprietary eCommerce facility will always be valued higher than a platform that cannot easily be customised.
 Loss of flexibility costs money and, importantly, it is a significant barrier to growth.
-Nothing more depressing to find that your open source platform was fine for sales up to £3m but will not cope with sales up to £6m!
+Nothing more depressing to find that your open-source platform was fine for sales up to £3m but will not cope with sales up to £6m!

 In summary, think carefully about open source vs bespoke platforms.
 A good bespoke solution will cost a little bit more in the short-term but it pays for itself many times over in the medium to longer-term.
 It is lower cost to run and provides much higher returns on investment.
 And, as I mentioned in my last point – you gain more flexibility to grow your business at a much lower cost.
 In my honest view, good bespoke beats good open source for any serious retailer wishing to grow their turnover beyond £1m per annum.

 Over the years I have heard many stories of clients who have been contracted to a bespoke web agency only to find that if things go sour with the relationship, they find they cannot leave.
 They are bound to stay with that agency for various reasons from legal contracts through to source code legalities.
-Even the client being bound to the agency as the code could not be easily worked on by any other party down the line.
+Even if the client is bound to the agency, the code could not be easily worked on by any other party down the line.
 Imagine the frustration for the online retailer; the promises of sales performance turning out to be false, client and supplier arguing all the time, one side blaming the other and so on.
 But, you cannot move – that is bad business, isn’t it?